 Melissa Eastlick – “Sleep for Everyone!”

 Melissa is a parent coach and a pediatric sleep consultant who also has 2 little ones of her own.
 She has experience working with families from many different backgrounds and tailors her work to the unique challenges and values of each individual family.
 Melissa’s training and background has prepared her to work with children possessing a variety of needs; infants, toddlers, preschoolers, children with autism and a variety of different disorders, medical needs, and diagnosis.
 She understand that each child and each family is unique in their needs and should be addressed on an individualized basis.
-More then anything, Melissa loves helping all people get a great night of sleep.
+More than anything, Melissa loves helping all people get a great night of sleep.

 2021 Speaker Requests

 We are seeking professionals to present a 10-15 minute OR a 20-30 program during the event on topics of their expertise.
 Please send an email with an outline of or link to the program as well as your speaker bio and photo.
 Pitching specific programs or products will not be allowed.
 Below are some suggestions.
 We will contact you if your program is accepted.
 Speakers will not be compensated in any way and current sponsors and exhibitors will be given first priority.